Clinical Trials Logo

 Clinical Trial Summary

-This study aims to determine whether gait training combined with motor imagery exercises has a superior effect on the biomechanics of gait, functionality in activities of daily living, motor capacity, and the perception of the quality of life in people. people with Parkinson's disease, than gait training without motor imagery.
-To do this, a six-week training program will be carried out, where walking exercises and motor imaging will be performed twice a week in the experimental group, while only walking exercises will be performed in the control group.
-Motor imagery exercises consist of performing a mental exercise by which an individual rehearses or simulates a given action.
-Our hypothesis is that participants who perform motor imagery exercises have better results than participants who train without imagery exercises.
+This study aims to determine whether gait physiotherapy combined with motor imagery exercises has a superior effect on the biomechanics of gait, functionality in activities of daily living, motor capacity, and the perception of the quality of life in people with Parkinson's disease, than gait physiotherapy without motor imagery.
+To do this, a six-week training program will be carried out twice a week, where walking exercises and motor imaging will be performed in the experimental group while walking exercises only, will be performed in the control group.
+Motor imagery exercises consist of developing a mental exercise by which an individual rehearses or simulates a given action.
+We hypothesize that participants who perform motor imagery exercises have better results than participants who train without imagery exercises.

 Description: